Navigation: »No topics above this level«

 Figure 1.
 Create PDF from Text, Tool Actions Sequence

-When the tool is launched it will prompt the user for input text files, convert them into PDF format, change document properties, save the files according to user specifications and display them in their desktop folder.
+When the tool is launched it will prompt the user for input text files, convert them into PDF format, change document properties, save the files according to the user specifications and display them in their desktop folder.
 If this tool is cloned then further options become possible.
-For example, the Show Files action could be removed and the Add Watermark, Add Digital Signature and Convert to PDF/A actions could be added.
-The Tool Actions Sequence would then be as follows:
+For example, the Show Files action could be removed and the Add Watermarks and Add Digital Signature actions could be added.
+The Tool Actions Sequence would then appear as follows:

 Figure 2.
 Create PDF from Text Tool Clone, Updated Tool Actions Sequence

-The tool would then prompt the user for input text files, convert them into PDF format, change document properties, add a customized watermark and digital signature, convert the files to PDF/A and save them according to the user's specifications (but not display them in their containing folder on the desktop, as in the default settings of the tool).
+The tool would then prompt the user for input text files, convert them into PDF format, change document properties, add a customized watermark and digital signature, and save them according to the user's specifications (but not display them in their containing folder on the desktop, as the Show Files action has been removed).